krontech/chronos-cli/src/pipeline/README.md

 The `cam-pipeline` program is responsible for managing the multimedia pipeline of the camera.
 This program connects the video stream from the FPGA to the output output devices on the camera.
-This pipeline can operate in one of three modes at any given time: live display, video playback, and video recording.
+This pipeline can operate in one of three modes at any given time: live display, video playback, and video file saving.

 In live display mode, the FPGA is capturing data off the image sensor, and will stream frames out to the camera at 60fps.
 When in this mode, the pipeline will